suatatan/suatatan.github.io/_posts/2023-03-24-table-extraction-from-pdf-over-computer-vision-deep-learning.md

 ---
+categories:
+- bilgisayar
+- english
+date: 2023-03-24
 layout: post
-title: "Table Extraction from PDF over Computer Vision + Deep Learning"
-date: 2023-03-24
-categories:
-  - "bilgisayar"
-  - "english"
 tags:
+- computer-vision
+- deep-learning
+- english
-  - "computer-vision"
+- longread
-  - "deep-learning"
+- python
-  - "python"
+- technology
+title: Table Extraction from PDF over Computer Vision + Deep Learning
 ---

 \- There are two types of PDF files.
 One is you cannot copy and paste text from there they are kind of pictures.
 Another is a  document like a word you can copy and paste.